purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/linear-regression.md

 Machine learning has a myriad of applications, and one of its primary tasks is **prediction**.
 Linear regression predicts a dependent variable using one or more independent variables.
 It assumes a linear relationship between them.

+> Note: **Linear Regression** is the overall process or method used to understand and quantify the relationship between variables.
+>
+> **Linear Regression Model** is the specific mathematical representation of that relationship.
 ## Model:
 for linear regression with multiple predictors is:
 $y = \beta_0 + \beta_1x_1 + ... + \beta_nx_n + \epsilon$